 Crawl Space

 Crawl spaces are built of a perimeter foundation of either concrete or block and may have a wood wall built on top of them to increase height.
-The minimum height of a crawl space is 18 inches between the dirt and the bottom of the floor joists but it may be taller by building taller walls or even excavating dirt.
+The minimum height of a crawl space is 18 inches between the dirt and the bottom of the floor joists, but it may be taller.
 This unfinished, unheated space may house a furnace or pipes for the house and even act as storage space.
 A properly built crawl space is well-ventilated to prevent moisture from building up and causing problems beneath the house.
 Crawl space foundation issues may be easier to address since there’s space to access both sides of the foundation.

 Cinder Block and Brick

-A foundation may comprise cinder blocks or bricks with mortar in between.
+A foundation may consist of cinder blocks or bricks with mortar between them.
 For strength, the blocks are laid in an overlapping pattern and grouted with concrete.

 The blocks may also have steel rods called rebar embedded vertically, horizontally, or both ways to resist the stresses on the wall.
 A foundation made of cinder blocks or bricks with mortar may crack, leak, or bow along mortar lines.
-Extensive waterproofing and sealing is required to prevent moisture.
-Steel or carbon fiber can reinforce the blocks’ stability, but you should fix drainage issues first.
+Extensive waterproofing and sealing are required to prevent moisture.
+Steel or carbon fiber can reinforce the blocks’ stability, but you should first fix drainage issues.

 Basement